Ayush-Chandra-107/Coupon-System-IISER-Kolkata/README.md

 2. Check your email.
 You should receive the coupon email within a minute.
 3. Open the deployed Web App URL on your phone's browser.
 4. Scan the QR code from the email.
 5. The web app should display a success message.
-Try scanning it again—it should now show an error that the code has already been used.
+Try scanning it again (you need to scan a random QR before this, because the app doesn't scan the same QR twice in a row, as discussed ahead)—it should now show an error that the code has already been used.

 ### Scanning at the Event